thanotriada1981/George-and-Frankies-Team-Wheel-Game/docs/README.md

-# 🏆 George and Frankie's Dream Team Builder Game
+# 🏆 George and Frankie's Team Wheel Game

 The ultimate multi-sport team building experience!
 Starting with NBA and expanding to NFL and MLB.